30 Entry-Level Jobs to Help You Move Into a Project Management Career

 2. Project Assistant

-A project assistant is a more general role than a project coordinator, and may involve some general assistant work for the project manager or other members of a project team.
-There is likely to be a high amount of administration work, and you will get the opportunity to see a lot of the data, documentation and detail that makes up a typical project.
+A project assistant is a more general role than a project coordinator and may involve some general assistant work for the project manager or other members of a project team.
+There is likely to be a high amount of administration work, and you will get the opportunity to see a lot of the data, documentation and detail that make up a typical project.

 3. Configuration Librarian

 A configuration librarian is a very specialist role on a larger scale project.
 The term is often associated with PRINCE2 methodology, so this role can be a good way of getting experience in a PRINCE2 project.
 A configuration librarian is responsible for all the formal documentation on a project: ensuring it is correctly named, version-controlled and stored in a secure manner.